kxfan2002/SophiaVL-R1/README.md

 ## About SophiaVL-R1

-We introduce SophiaVL-R1 to explore the R1 paradigm for enhancing thinking-level supervision in vision-language reasoning.
-We trian a Thinking Reward Model to give thinking level reward signals.
+We introduce **SophiaVL-R1** to explore the R1 paradigm with enhancing thinking-level reward in vision-language reasoning.
+We trian a **Thinking Reward Model** to give thinking level reward signals and introuce **Trust-GRPO**, a trustworthiness-aware extension of GRPO that assigns dynamic trustworthiness weights to thinking-level rewards based on reward comparisons between correct and incorrect responses.

-We introduce Trust-GRPO, a trustworthiness-aware extension of GRPO that assigns dynamic trustworthiness weights to thinking-level rewards based on reward comparisons between correct and incorrect responses.
-Additionally, we design an annealing strategy that gradually shifts the learning signal from process rewards to rule-based outcome rewards during training.
+We construct two datasets: **SophiaVL-R1-130k** for Trust-GRPO training and **SophiaVL-R1-Thinking-156k** for training of Thinking Reward Model.

 Our SophiaVL-R1-7B model achieves strong performance on multiple multimodal reasoning benchmarks.
 SophiaVL-R1-7B outperforms LLaVA-OneVision-72B on MathVista and MMMU, despite having 10× fewer parameters.

 The overview of our Trust-GRPO method:

 ![](images/overview.png)
-Below is a reasoning example that illustrates both wrong and correct thinking trajectories leading to the same answer.
+Below is a reasoning example that illustrates both wrong and correct thinking trajectories leading to correct answer.
 Our Thinking Reward Model distinguishes between them and assigns corresponding thinking rewards.
 ![](images/demo.png)

 ## Reqirements